 Diagnosing car problems yourself may seem like an impossible task, but try to think of it in terms of your own body.
 For instance, if your stomach begins to hurt without warning, you'll probably start thinking of the last thing you ate to figure out why you're having the pain.
 A similar type of thinking goes into car trouble.
 The moment you start noticing something out of the ordinary, it's time to start considering the problem and finding a way to fix it.

-Mechanical auto problems, as opposed to electrical auto problems, are usually coupled with distinct sounds and sensations that are key indicators that something isn't functioning the way it was designed to.
+Mechanical auto problems — as opposed to electrical auto problems — usually have distinct sounds and sensations that are key indicators that something isn't functioning the way it was designed to.
 Transmissions take a lot of use over the years, and after a while, they're bound to start having some problems.
 Transmission repairs can be expensive, so it's worthwhile to pay attention to anything that seems unusual.

 If you think you may be having transmission trouble, check out these 10 signs that could indicate whether you need to take your car to a mechanic or not.